A little bit about me

 I am from all over.
 Born in Paris, as a kid I lived in the Washington, DC area; then Saigon and Cannes; and then Bangkok -- where I first heard the Beatles and Hank Williams, and a lot of Thai pop.
 I finished high school in Southern California (got my first guitar) and went to college in LA (got my first fiddle).

 After college and one year as a geologist, I started playing music full time, mostly country rock and top-40.
 During the 1970's and 80's, I played with numerous bands and toured in the western US.
-I opened several times for Asleep At The Wheel, and also for Tanya Tucker and Freddie Hart.
+My bands opened several times for Asleep At The Wheel, and also for Tanya Tucker and Freddie Hart.

-In my 30's, I put my full time music activities on hold.
+In my 30's, I put full time music activities on hold.
 I had gotten married and wanted to raise a family.
-I worked residential construction.
-After five years of that, I went back to school, got a business degree, and went to work in San Francisco, starting as an auditor for KPMG, a large accounting firm; then at TY LIn International, an engineering firm; and finishing my corporate career as CFO of The Asia Foundation, a non-profit focused on improving government in Asia.
+I worked residential construction; and after five years of remodeling houses, I went back to school and got a business degree.
+I worked in San Francisco, as an auditor for KPMG, a large accounting firm; then as the controller at TY LIn International, an engineering firm.
+I finished my corporate career as the CFO of The Asia Foundation, a non-profit focused on improving government in Asia.
 I have worked with people all over the world.

 Through all of my day jobs, I kept playing music, writing songs and performing.
 My bands played the San Francisco Bluegrass and Old Time Festival and the Freight & Salvage Coffeehouse on numerous occasions, and many clubs and casual functions.